- Boxcryptor is Using a Lot of CPU

 Boxcryptor allows you to have encrypted and unencrypted files and folders.
 All files and folders in the Boxcryptor drive are marked with small icons that indicate their current state.

-If you are using Dropbox Smart Sync there are additional states and icons:
+If you are using Dropbox Smart Sync (or another cloud which supports the on-demand feature) there are additional states and icons: